johnnyzh82/UdemyMicroservicesCourseNote/Note.md

 _ingress-nginx: https://kubernetes.github.io/ingress-nginx/deploy/_

-Note the services that occupies port 80:
+Note the services that occupies port 80:<br />
-Windows Remote Management (WS-Management)
+- Windows Remote Management (WS-Management)<br />
-SSDP Discovery
+- SSDP Discovery<br />
-Print Spooler
+- Print Spooler<br />
-BranchCache
+- BranchCache<br />

 Ingress controller doesn't know the http request METHOD (get, post, etc).
 Each request must be unique.

+### Skaffold - a tool to automate many tasks in Kubernetes dev environments (Development)
+Make it easy to update code in a running pod and create/delete all objects tied to a project at once.